Skip to main content

 How NoETL Covers Each

 Registration: Every playbook deployed to the server is registered.
-Adding metadata.agent: true and metadata.capabilities to agent playbooks makes them discoverable as agents specifically.
+Agent playbooks keep YAML kind: Playbook for DSL execution, but can be stored in noetl.catalog with catalog kind agent.
+Adding metadata.agent: true and metadata.capabilities makes them discoverable as agents specifically.

 Invocation: noetl exec <playbook> --set key=value already starts a playbook with input parameters.
-An agent invocation is the same call.
+An agent invocation is the same call, with resource_kind: "agent" when the catalog entry is registered as an agent.

 State tracking: noetl status shows running, completed, and failed executions.
 Agent status is playbook execution status.